Quasisymmetric and noncommutative skew Pieri rules: Generalized skew Pieri rules

 Now to compute $\qs_{(1,3,2)\cskew (2,1)}\cdot \qs_{(1,1)}$, our result tells us that for every pair of compositions in the above lists $(\varepsilon,\gamma)$ such (that the number of green boxes in $\varepsilon$)+(the number of red boxes in $\gamma$)=2 and $\gamma \lessc \varepsilon$, we have a term $\qs_{\varepsilon\cskew \gamma}$ with a sign $(-1)^{\text{number of red boxes}}$.
 Hence we have the following expansion, suppressing commas and parentheses in compositions for ease of comprehension.

 \end{example}

-Since skew Schur functions can be written as a sum of skew quasisymmetric Schur functions \cite[Lemma 2.23]{SSQSS} one might ask whether we can recover the Pieri rules for skew shapes of Assaf and McNamara by expanding a skew Schur function as a sum of skew quasisymmetric Schur functions, applying our quasisymmetric skew Pieri rules and then collecting suitable terms.
+We now turn our attention to skew Schur functions, which we will define in the next paragraph, after we first discuss some motivation for our attention.
+Skew Schur functions can be written as a sum of skew quasisymmetric Schur functions \cite[Lemma 2.23]{SSQSS}, so one might ask whether we can recover the Pieri rules for skew shapes of Assaf and McNamara by expanding a skew Schur function as a sum of skew quasisymmetric Schur functions, applying our quasisymmetric skew Pieri rules and then collecting suitable terms.
 However, a much simpler proof exists.